Our team

 Interested in antimicrobial resistance, disease mapping and livestock production systems

-Hélène Duault
+Hélène Kajianis

 Séverine Hasbroucq

-Lab.
-Technician
+Lab. technician

 Interested in insect rearings, plant health and field work and logistic